 Do not rely on their verbal commitment and don’t assume anything will be left behind if it isn’t in the contract.

 BUT WAIT!
 Before you get too excited that your offer is accepted, we have to clear a few contingencies first!
 (If there are any).

 COMMON CONTINGENCIES INCLUDED IN A PURCHASE CONTRACT

-An appraisal contingency is included in a contract to protect you in case the appraised value of the home comes back less than the agreed purchase price.
-In this case, you have a specified number of days to terminate the contract, proceed with the purchase or renegotiate with the seller to reduce the price to the appraisal value.
+An appraisal contingency is included in the contract to protect you if the appraised value of the home comes back lower than the agreed purchase price.
+In this case, you have a specified number of days to terminate the contract, proceed with the purchase, or renegotiate with the seller to reduce the price to the appraisal value.

 Financing (aka “Mortgage”) Contingency